 In report earlier this year, the International Foodservice Distributors Association (IFDA) warned of a general decline in the business cycle throughout the remainder of the calendar year 2019.
 While this report was based on several leading indicators, analysts drew particular attention to an anticipated slowdown in the growth of retail sales in the food and beverage industry through 2020.

 Since the price of crude oil is unlikely to drop in the next year, managing consumption is likely to be the most effective strategy for managing costs.
-In order to effectively This strategy will require food distribution companies to use software like Prime FoodService Software to maximize their profits during this challenging period.
+This strategy will require food distribution companies to use software like Prime FoodService Software to maximize their profits during this challenging period.